-Showing 1 - 5 of 5 annotations contributed by Bruell, Lucy
+Showing 1 - 6 of 6 annotations contributed by Bruell , MS, Lucy

 Summary:Emergency Doctor is a riveting, informative account of the workings of the Emergency Department at Bellevue Hospital in New York City, the oldest public hospital in the country.
 On any given day, tourists, residents, the wealthy and those who live in shelters come to the Emergency Department, some with life threatening injuries and others who need little more than a hot meal and a shower.
 No one is turned away.